Points to consider when buying or selling a dental practice

 What sort of dental practice is being sold?
 A good indicator that a healthcare solicitor is experienced with buying and selling dental practices can be whether they ask about your practice in terms of the services provided.
 Is there an NHS contract and is it GDS or PDS, is the practice only private dental care or a mix, and so on.

-If you hold a GDS or PDS contract it will often be the most valuable asset of the practice and is often worth more than the dental practice property.
+If you hold a GDS or PDS contract it will often be the most valuable asset of the practice and, depending on where the practice is located, can be worth much more than the dental practice property.
 This means that when selling an NHS practice, the successful transfer of the GDS or PDS contract is fundamental.

-Our experienced solicitors can advise on the structuring of the dental transaction so that all of the appropriate notices are given under an NHS contract and the relevant points which can be raised by the PCT.
+Our experienced solicitors can advise on structuring the dental transaction so that all of the appropriate notices are given under an NHS contract, and the relevant points which can be raised by the PCT are dealt with.